saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 ![](final-writeup_files/figure-gfm/resid-plots-1.png)<!-- -->

-As shown, it appears that the constant variance assumption is violated.
+As shown, it appears that there are no significant concerns with constant variance.
+Although there appears to be a small, non-random pattern in our residuals relating to the significance of large amounts of negative values this particular pattern doesn’t “fan” (which would be a reason for concern) indicating that our constant variance assumption is satified.
+The reason for this may be that our response has a significant number of observations with ratings between 4.1 and 4.2 which would indicate higher variability in prediction for these value (as illustrated in the residuals plot).

-There appears to be a clear pattern in our residuals relating to the significance of large amounts of negative values.
-Since our response was normally distributed at the beginning of our EDA, we did not see the need for a transformation of our response; however, it may be the case that there is a need for more, higher-order interaction terms.
-Since our model satisfies the linearity assumption and also realtively satisfies our normality assumption it is reasonable to assume that this is not a great cause for concern.
+Since our response was normally distributed at the beginning of our EDA, we did not see the need for a transformation of our response; however, it was the case that there was a need for more a log transformation of our predictor `Reviews` (refer to additional work to see old residual plot).

+Since our model satisfies the linearity assumption and also realtively satisfies our normality assumption it is reasonable to assume that the assumptions for this model are satisfied.
 As well, as stated above and in our additional work we did try to choose multiple models and this particular one was the one with the least noticeable violation of constant variance and normality.
 Therefore, we believe that given this sufficient effort, this model is mostly likely the one that is grestest for predicting the majority of applications given our dataset.

 #### Normality